-“Doubting Thomas” has become a much-used phrase in many languages.
-It recalls the apostle’s disbelief on hearing that Jesus was risen from the dead and his combative desire for proof.
-Well, he got it!
-Patrick Duffy explores some perspectives on this endearing apostle.
+Summary: “Doubting Thomas” has become a much-used phrase in many languages.
+It recalls the apostle’s disbelief on hearing that Jesus was risen from the dead and his combative desire for proof – and whats more, he got it!

 In John’s gospel, Thomas (called the Twin) appears as a mildly combative character with a wry sense of humour.
 When Jesus explains that Lazarus is dead, and then goes on to say, “Let us go to him”, Thomas exclaims, “Let us all go with the Teacher so that we may die with him!”
 (Jn 11:16).

 Again, during the discourse at the Last Supper, when Jesus says, “You know the way that leads to the place where I am going,” Thomas objects, “Lord, we do not know where you are going; so how can we know the way to get there?”
 Jesus brings the discourse to a new level when he says: “I am the way, the truth and the life” (Jn 14:4-6).
 In each of these incidents Thomas is used by the evangelist as a literary “fall guy” who ironically brings about a fuller understanding of who Jesus really is.

 Thomas is best known for this role in verifying the resurrection of his Master.
 His resistence to believing that the other apostles had seen their risen Lord on the first Easter Sunday merited for him the title of “doubting Thomas”.
 Eight days later, on Christ’s second apparition, Thomas was gently rebuked for his scepticism and furnished with the evidence he had demanded – seeing in Christ’s hands the point of the nails and putting his fingers in the place of the nails and his hand into His side.